 The Australian Fruit Culturist of 1893 mentions the "Bengale", "Dohdohl", "Gratissima", "Gumphor", "Sangier" and "Strawberry" varieties; all of which of different shape and color, flesh and uses*19.
 Pugh's Almanac recommended the "Degieng" and "Goa" for Queensland gardeners*20.
 In 1886 Hocking's Nursery in Brisbane offered half a dozen varieties for sale, including the "Calcutta", "Gooseberry", "Pineapple", "Dauphine", and "Rose".
 The nursery stocked hundreds of mango plants and Mr Hocking reported a greater demand for them than he could supply*21.

 But - I haven't come across any records of import, or sale, of a "Common" or generic cultivar.
 One source identifies"Strawberry" as a substitute name for the "Kensington" or "Bowen" mango*22, and I'd bet a buck that this early version of the "Kensington" is what is now referred to as the "Common".
-The "Strawberry" was very popular garden variety and recommended by many texts in the early 1900s.
+The "Strawberry" was very popular garden variety and recommended by many sources in the early 1900s.

 As for most crops one of the drawbacks of industrialized production was a loss of variety.
-Today, the majority of mangoes sold are either Kensington Pride (a development of the Bowen Mango, 70% of sales), Calypso (8%) and R2E2 (who on earth came up with this name?
+Today, the majority of mangoes sold are either Kensington Pride (a variety of the Bowen Mango, 70% of sales), Calypso (8%) and R2E2 (who on earth came up with this name?
 6% of sales), with Honey Gold and a smattering of seasonal varieties making up the remaining 6% of the Australian supply*23.
 On the upside, they are generally of fabulous quality, texture, aroma and taste; and travel well to domestic and overseas markets.

 Mango trees can grow up to a couple of hundred years old and many of the "common" trees in our Brisbane neighborhoods will be one of the old varieties, particularly in colonial-era gardens.
 But mangoes need TLC just like any other crop, to bring out their full color, plumpness and fragrance.
 With some gentle pruning, mulch, fertilizer and water who knows what that "stringy" old mango in granny's back yard could produce.
 Wouldn't you love to sink your teeth into a genuine "Gratissima", "Biondabonnee" or "Alphonso?
 I would.